- A pucking cute Christmas videoPosted 13 hours ago

 - Same-sex marriage in the ACT will be legal – for five days at leastPosted 2 days ago

 Mardi Gras police assault allegations

-Former Community Action Against Homophobia (CAAH) co-convenor Bryn Hutchison alleges he was assaulted by police on Oxford St after the parade on Saturday night after attempting to cross the road with some friends and being verbally warned off by an officer.
+Former Community Action Against Homophobia (CAAH) co-convenor Bryn Hutchinson alleges he was assaulted by police on Oxford St after the parade on Saturday night after attempting to cross the road with some friends and being verbally warned off by an officer.

 “When I moved to cross the road anyway I was grabbed from behind by several officers and thrown down on my back.
 They flipped me over and pushed my face into the road,” he said.

-Hutchison claims that he was then kicked several times by police officers while he was on the ground.
+Hutchinson claims that he was then kicked several times by police officers while he was on the ground.